raehul03/Credit-Card-Fraud-Detection-with-Autoencoder/README.md

 This project implements an anomaly detection system for identifying credit card fraud using an autoencoder built with TensorFlow.
-The model is trained on the creditcard.csv dataset to reconstruct normal transactions and detect fraudulent ones based on reconstruction error.
+The model is trained on the dataset https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+It reconstructs normal transactions and detects fraudulent ones based on reconstruction error.